 To adequately add stock in QuickBooks Online and track product quantities, ensure to:

 - Enable the inventory tracking option if you haven’t already.

 - Add the product name, category, and SKU, ensuring the SKU is at least three characters long.

 - Add the product count, inventory assets account, and a low stock warning.

 Step 3: Keep track of the sales you make

 After entering all inventory goods into QuickBooks Online, you should track when they’re sold.

-You can do so in two ways:
+As indicated by our tests, you can do so in two ways:

 - Prepare an invoice if you expect to get paid at a later date.

 - Include a cash memo/note if the client paid cash upfront.